 • The class teacher will oversee, plan and work with each student with SEND in their class to ensure that appropriate progress is made in every area.

-• There may be a Teaching Assistant (TA) or Clinical Support Worker (CSW) working with your student either individually or as part of a group.
+• There may be a Teaching Assistant (TA) or Classroom Support Assistant (CSA) working with your student either individually or as part of a group.
 The content of this support will be explained to parents and carers when support begins, as part of a student’s Individual Learning Plan (ILP) which is reviewed termly.

 3b WHO WILL EXPLAIN THIS TO ME?